-Here are 10 methods you can use to try to solve high disk usage problem on your Windows 10 system.
+Here are ten methods you can use to solve the high disk usage problem on your Windows 10 system.
 Some may take longer than usual due to increased stress and usage where your hard drive has crashed.

 Method 1: Reboot your system

-You know from experience that rebooting your pc can often solve all kinds of problems .
+You know from experience that rebooting your pc can often solve all kinds of problems.
 Your 100% Windows 10 disk usage issue is no exception.
-While following this path may not help you figure out the potential reason for the problem, if it goes away, it might be enough for you.
+While following this path may not help you figure out the potential reason for the problem, it might be enough for you if it goes away.

-Be sure to use the Software Reboot option, which boots your system in a new state, as opposed to the Shut Shut Down option to protect your system state and may not resolve the issue. your disk problem.
+Be sure to use the Software Reboot option, which boots your system in a new state instead of the Shut Shut Down option to protect your system state and may not resolve the issue.

 Method 2: Update Windows